 - You have been discharged from the Armed Forces under dishonorable conditions; or

-- The sheriff receives a detailed and reliable sworn affidavit from someone 18 or older that you have, or may have, committed an offense or engaged activity which would make you ineligible for a concealed carry permit.
+- The sheriff receives a detailed and reliable sworn affidavit from someone eighteen (18) or older that you have, or may have, committed an offense or engaged activity which would make you ineligible for a concealed carry permit.

-You are not entitled to a refund of your application fee if you are denied.
-If you feel a denial of your application was in error, however, you have the right to appeal it.
+You are not entitled to a refund of your CCW permit application fee if you are denied.
+But you have the right to appeal a denial.

-The cost of a concealed carry permit depends on where you are applying and whether you are seeking a new permit or a renewal.
+The cost of a concealed carry permit depends on where in Nevada you are applying and whether you are seeking a new permit or renewal.
 In Las Vegas, the non-refundable application fees are:

-This does not include the cost If any of the required firearms training course or any necessary documentation.
+This does not include the cost of any of the required firearms training course or necessary documentation.

 By law, Nevada law enforcement has 120 days to process CCW permit applications.3